 If you want to buy a property to rent out you’ll need a buy-to-let mortgage.
 This is a mortgage where the amount you borrow depends on the rent, not on your income.
-Who offers them and how can you get the best deal?
+So, who offers them and how can you get a competitive buy-to-let mortgage?

 Buy to let lenders

 There isn’t as much competition between buy to let lenders now as there was before the credit crunch.
 But there’s still a reasonable amount of choice.
 Some lenders to consider include:

 - Accord Mortgages – this mortgage lender is owned by the Yorkshire Building Society and you can only get a mortgage from Accord if you take advice from an independent mortgage broker.

 - BM Solutions, Halifax and Lloyds, which are all part of Lloyds banking group.

 - London & Country